 Magical, Mystical Bernal de la Pena, Mexico

-Although I could never confirm the rumors, Bernal de la Pena is reputed to be home to more centenarians than any other town in Mexico.
-I read one claim that the average life expectancy in Bernal is 94.5 years, and indeed many elderly residents still work every day in the artisan shops that surround Bernal’s lovely town square.
+Although I could never confirm the rumors, the town is reputed to be home to more centenarians than any other town in Mexico.
+I read one claim that the average life expectancy in Bernal dela Pena is 94.5 years, and indeed many elderly residents still work every day in the artisan shops that surround its pretty town square.
 At the edge of town is the Capilla de las Animas – literally the Chapel of the Lost Souls of Purgatory.
-Legend tells that a merchant who was being chased by robbers hid in the bushes at the site of the present day chapel and entrusted his safety to the souls of purgatory.
-When the robbers did not see him, the merchant built a church to honor the lost souls, who are today still seen wandering by night, their faces lit up by candles.
+According to another legend, a merchant who was being chased by robbers hid in the bushes at the site of the present day chapel and entrusted his safety to the souls of purgatory.
+When the robbers passed him by, the merchant built a church to honor the lost souls.
+Today they are still seen wandering by night, their faces lit up by candles.
 Even more mysterious are the sightings of flying saucers in the area; if La Pena looks strangely familiar it may be because it strongly resembles the rock in Wyoming that was the sight of the film Close Encounters of the Third Kind, which drew speculation that these formations are pointers to extraterrestrial travelers.

 About the same time I learned that Bernal is home to an inordinate number of Shamans, curanderos and healers.
 Curious, I started asking around.
 Again and again, locals referred me to Veronica – “Vero” – a local curandera who worked with crystals.
 No one knew her last name or where she lived, but everyone was adamant about her ability to heal.
-I turned the process over to the Universe – if I was meant to find Vero it would happen – and within two hours she was delivered to me by a woman who worked in the kitchen of a restaurant where I’d had dinner.
+I turned the process over to the Universe – if I was meant to find Vero it would happen.
+Within two hours she was delivered to me by a woman who worked in the kitchen of a restaurant where I’d had dinner.
 An hour later, Vero was working her magic on me, and I have felt marvelous ever since.

 Now, sitting beneath la Pena, I speculated whether it has some mystical power to heal.
-Mexicans believe it does; they flock to Bernal every weekend, hoping to absorb some of its healing energy.
+Mexicans believe it does; they flock to Bernal dela Pena every weekend, hoping to absorb some of its healing energy.
 Indeed, Bernal is one of Mexico’s Pueblos Magicos, or Magic Towns, a designation awarded to villages with symbolism, legends, history, or important events – in other words, “magic” – in its social and cultural tapestry.